notarikon-nz/Message-Log/README.md

 # Message-Log
-Inverted roguelike-esque message log for Godot
+Very quick & dirty inverted roguelike-esque message log for Godot

 Set the **MessageLogSize** to the number of visible lines you want to have (or make this an editor-visible setting)